cgrade/alx-low_level_programming/0x14-bit_manipulation/README.md

-#0x14.
-C - Bit manipulation#
+#0x14.C-Bit_manipulation#

 **Learnt How to manipulate bits and use bitwise operators**
  * learnt the core concept behind bit manituplation and how to use the bitise operation.

 **Below are the Project tasks I did during the course of this Concept ./0x14.
-C - Bit manipulation
+C - Bit manipulation**

 ## Tasks :page_with_curl: